Table of Contents

 Now that you know how useful a program like DSS is for Windows, let’s look at how it works for image display.
 DSS is a panel that works well with DSLR cameras.

 First, astrophotography software aligns your images by matching the stars in your picture.
 It works out how each light frame has moved from a reference frame.
 Once it has done this, it places each frame captured by DSLR cameras perfectly on top of the others and averages out the image.
 This process of averaging increases the signal-to-noise ratio.
-Both the noise and the signal become clearer.
+Both the noise and the signal become clearer2.
 This increase in signal-to-noise ratio enables the details of your object to be revealed in your final astrophotography image.

 The improvement in signal-to-noise ratio increases with the number of pictures you take, as follows: